streamlit/streamlit/site/content/docs/tutorial.md

 --- there's more awesome on the way!

 First up, let's start by preparing a dataset full of random numbers and printing it to the screen.
-Add this at the end of `hello.py`.
+So add this at the end of `hello.py`:

 ```python
 import numpy as np